ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2023/04-design-patterns.md

 ###### Order Number Singleton

-`gamegrub.data.order.OrderNumberSingleton` - a class that implements the **Singleton Pattern** to generate new order numbers.
+`sfsubs.data.order.OrderNumberSingleton` - a class that implements the **Singleton Pattern** to generate new order numbers.
 * The class should have a non-static integer **next order number** attribute, which is initially set to 1
 * It should have one public **static** method **get next order number** that will return the next order number.
   * This method should call a private **get instance** method to get the actual singleton instance stored as a static attribute in the class.